Older People: Prosecuting Crimes against

-The offence is triable only in indictment and on conviction the court may impose an unlimited fine: section 1(6)
+The offence is triable only on indictment and on conviction the court may impose an unlimited fine: section 1(6)

-Cases which may result in proceedings for corporate manslaughter, with the exception of unincorporated partnerships, must be referred to Special Crime Division, CPS Headquarters, so that an overview of all cases can be maintained.
+Cases which may result in proceedings for corporate manslaughter, with the exception of unincorporated partnerships, must be referred to the Special Crime Unit in the Special Crime and Counter Terrorism Division, CPS Headquarters, so that an overview of all cases can be maintained.
 Casework location thereafter will then depend on the complexity and sensitivity of each individual case.

-The new offence is intended to work in conjunction with other offences, such as, gross negligence manslaughter for individuals and other health and safety breaches.
+The offence is usually charged alongside other offences, such as, gross negligence manslaughter for individuals and other health and safety breaches.

 Section 4(1) provides that, with effect from 15 January 2007, a person commits fraud by abuse of position if he:

 intends, by means of the abuse of that position

 Section 4(2) provides that a person may be regarded as having abused his position even though his conduct consisted of an omission rather than an act.

-Section 5 of this Act creates an offence of causing or allowing the death of a child under the age of 16 or of a vulnerable adult.
+Section 5 of this Act creates an offence of causing or allowing a child or vulnerable adult to die or suffer serious physical harm.
 This stand-alone offence imposes a duty upon members of a household to take reasonable steps to protect children or vulnerable adults within that household from the foreseeable risk of serious physical harm from other household members.
 It is an offence triable only on indictment and carries a maximum sentence of 14 years imprisonment or a fine, or both: section 5(7).

 The phrase: 'member of same household' is defined in section 5(4)(a) of the Act.
 People who live together in a family arrangement will clearly be members of the same household.
 Additionally, a person can be a member of a particular household even if he or she does not live there, provided that they visit it so often and for such periods of time that it is reasonable to regard them as a member of that household.
 This is a question to be judged on the particular facts of the case.

 Where V lives in different households at different times, 'the same household as V' refers to the household in which V was living at the time of the act that caused V's death.
-To establish D's liability under this offence, the prosecution must prove not only that D was a member of the same household as V but also that he or she had frequent contact with V. Until some case law develops on the point, what amounts to 'frequent' contact will also remain a question of fact and degree in each case.
+To establish D's liability under this offence, the prosecution must prove not only that D was a member of the same household as V but also that he or she had frequent contact with V. What amounts to 'frequent' contact will also remain a question of fact and degree in each case.

 The term: "household" is not defined in the Act.
-It is possible that the facts of a particular case could lead to, for example a small, private care home being considered to fall within the term, given that the offence was: "drafted with the idea that member of the household will know enough about the activities of other members that they can be expected to be aware of the risk to the victim and take action.
+It is therefore arguable that the facts of a particular case could lead to a small, private care home being considered to fall within the term, given that the offence was: "drafted with the idea that member of the household will know enough about the activities of other members that they can be expected to be aware of the risk to the victim and take action.
 They are "complicit" in the offence, either directly or by proximity, through standing by during the preceding abuse or neglect and doing nothing."
 (Minister of State, Home Office, House of Lords).

 For the purposes of this offence, a vulnerable adult is defined as a person aged 16 or over whose ability to protect themselves from violence, abuse or neglect is significantly impaired through physical or mental disability or illness, old age or otherwise: section 5(6).
 This is a wider definition than that applied to vulnerable witnesses in the Youth Justice and Criminal Evidence Act 1999.

-For further information, see the Homicide chapter in the Legal Guidance on the website.
+For further information, see the Homicide chapter in the Legal Guidance on the Infonet.

 Health and Safety at Work Act 1974